 Executive producer of the show, Adam DiVello, who is also famous for working on The Hills and Laguna Beach, told Variety the show is "full reality".

 He said: "I can’t tell you how many hours we would sit in an edit bay just working on one scene.
 I think most reality shows would have turned it out in a day and we’ll spend a week.”

-However, Christine recently admitted that one of her recent storylines was faked during an interview with Holly and Phil on This Morning.
+However, Christine admitted in 2020 that one of her storylines was tweaked during an interview with Holly Willoughby and Phillip Schofield on This Morning.

 While viewers thought we had witnessed her meet her future husband Christian for the first time, Christine admits that actually they had been dating for months before that scene was filmed.

 “That was amped up a little, I’m not going to lie,” she said.
 “I actually met him through a girlfriend of mine, but Mary spun this story that he was a client.
 We were dating for three months and then we bought a house together, but television is fun.”

 Chrishell echoed these comments and told TMZ while the show is not scripted, a few things are "amped up".

 But following recent rumours, Jason Oppenheim has been quick to defend his team and his business.

 "There's nothing that's scripted, we're never told to say anything.
 At most, I would say that in some situations, if some things need to be addressed or we're meeting a client or something, we'll be asked to wait to make sure if we get everything on camera, but that's certainly not scripted," he told Metro.